-Try and picture the piazza as it looked a few hundred years ago when a bustling fish market was held around the fountain.
+Try and picture the piazza as it looked a few hundred years ago when a busy fish market was held around the fountain.
 Head over to the entrance to the Pantheon and look for the holes in the portico columns.
 They once held poles that supported the awnings for the fish market stands.

 If you haven’t already, pop inside the Pantheon and have a look around (2€ entry fee).
 The interior, with its magnificent dome, is Rome’s greatest architectural wonder.
 Walk to the center of the room, stand under the oculus, and gaze up at the sky.

 To Sant’Eustachio Il Caffè

 Click on ‘More Options’ at the top of any of the maps for turn by turn directions.